Sebastian320CA/Sebastian320CA/README.md

 ## About Me

 - 🎓 Systems Engineering student at **Universidad Santo Tomás**
-- 💻 Interested in **backend development and software architecture**
+- 💻 Focused on **backend development with Java & Spring Boot**
-- ☕ Currently focused on **Java & Spring Boot**
+- 🏗️ Learning **software architecture and design principles**
 - 🐧 Daily Linux user, especially **Arch Linux**
-- 🐳 Learning and applying **Docker, DevOps and cloud technologies**
+- 🐳 Working with **Docker and containerized applications**
-- 🗄️ Working with **PostgreSQL and MySQL**
+- 🗄️ Experience with **PostgreSQL and MySQL**
-- 🔧 I enjoy understanding how software works under the hood
+- ☁️ Currently exploring **DevOps, Kubernetes and cloud computing**
-- 🤝 Interested in collaborative environments where I can learn and contribute
+- 🤝 Interested in collaborative environments and real-world software development

 ---